 Embryologists – Highly trained professionals that specialize in the care and handling of eggs and embryos.
 They are intimately involved in the every step of the process from egg retrieval, egg fertilization, maturing of the embryo, and preservation of eggs and embryos.

 Endometriosis – The presence of endometrial tissue in abnormal locations, such as the fallopian tubes, ovaries and abdominal cavity.
 The condition frequently causes pain and discomfort during menstruation, or intercourse, or even chronic pelvic pain.
 May also cause infertility.

 Endocrine System – A key regulatory system of the body, sometime referred to as the hormonal system.
 Hormones regulate so many of the important processes in the body, but are especially critical in the reproductive system.
 Most doctors that specialize in fertility are Reproductive Endocrinologists.

 Endometrial Biopsy – The extraction of a small amount of tissue from the endometrium.

 Endometrium – The inner lining of the uterus.

-Epididymis – A male organ located above and an behind the testicles that is involved in the storage and maturation of sperm.
-A process that takes several months.
+Epididymis – A male organ located above and behind the testicles that is involved in the storage and maturation of sperm, a process that takes several months.

 Estrogen -The primary female hormone produced mainly by the ovaries from puberty to menopause.